This document is far from being finished at this stage.

 4.1 I have flashed the firmware, but it doesn't work!
 What shoulmd I do?

 don't panic.
-Identify the problem first 4.2 The flashing process didn't complete
+Identify the problem first

-- cancel. run it again. hot reboot. run it again 4.3 Flashing did complete but my drive is no longer recognised when I boot
+4.3 Flashing did complete but my drive is no longer recognised when I boot

 4.4 My drive is recognised during boot, but not by driveinfo/CDVDinfo